followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxOverlay/1 Configuration/height.md

 ===========================================================================

 <!--shortDescription-->
-The height of the widget in pixels.
+Specifies the widget's height in pixels.
 <!--/shortDescription-->

 <!--fullDescription-->